Social Security Number (SSN) Prefix | Find Your Prefix By State

 Finding Your Social Security Number (SSN) Prefix By State

 As you will see in the table below, some states have multiple prefixes associated with their location.
 In addition, some prefixes are reserved for future use and are not currently associated with any state.
-Likewise, a valid SSN will never begin with the prefix 000, but will contain one of the area numbers in the chart below.
-In addition to states, U.S. territories like Guam, Puerto Rico, U.S. Virgin Islands, American Samoa, and the Philippine Islands all have their own unique identifying prefixes.
+Likewise, a valid SSN will never begin with the prefix 000 but will contain one of the area numbers in the chart below.
+In addition to states, U.S. territories like Guam, Puerto Rico, the U.S. Virgin Islands, American Samoa, and the Philippine Islands all have unique identifying prefixes.

 Number PrefixState Issued